Exceptional Care for You and Your Baby

 -

-Available at our UChicago Medicine AdventHealth Hinsdale hospital, our CNMs collaborate with our doctors, listening carefully to you and ensuring that you receive the highest quality of compassionate care.
+Available at our Bolingbrook and Hinsdale hospitals, our CNMs collaborate with our doctors, listening carefully to you and ensuring you receive the highest quality compassionate care.
 We can also help you find doula support before and after your pregnancy.

 About Our Certified Nurse Midwives

-If required, interventions for childbirth are used, but are done so judiciously and in collaboration with an obstetrics and gynecology doctor.
+If childbirth interventions become required, they are done judiciously and in collaboration with an obstetrics and gynecology doctor.
 Obstetricians and neonatologists are on the unit floor 24 hours a day.
-Your health and safety, and that of your baby, are our highest priority.
+Your health and safety, and that of your baby, are our highest priorities.

 - Maternal-Fetal Medicine